scarlett-k/syllabus-generator/README.md

 is implemented to grab required data from an external CSV file.
 ##### Contains full Docblocks for all PHP files and follows PEAR standards.
 Code is thoroughly commented and follows PEAR standards.

+#### Files included in project and what they do
+## classes/csv.php
+Class that interacts directly with the CSV file provided by the GRC IT Department
+## classes/syllabus.php
+Class that takes the information from the form and inserts them into the syllabus class to be used in the preview page

+## controller/controller.php
+Controller class adds data to the hive and holds home and preview functions

+## images/logo.png
+GRC Logo

+## model/database.php
+Database access - UNUSED FILE
+## model/validate.php
+Data validation - UNUSED FILE

+## resources/courses-list-2020.csv
+External CSV file provided by the GRC IT Department

+## scripts/form.js
+basic js functionality for form
+## scripts/toDoc.js
+allows word doc download

+## styles/styles.css
+basic styling for the form and preview page

+## views/footer.html
+footer file
+## views/form.html
+form for instructor to fill out
+## views/header.html
+header file
+## views/preview.html
+page following generate button that displaysthe preview of completed syllabus

+## composer.json
+dependency manager

+## index.php
+deals with logic for routing